Travel.State.Gov > International Travel > Country Information > British Virgin Islands International Travel Information

 HIV/AIDS: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of the British Virgin Islands.

-Crime: American citizens are not specifically targeted for crime in the British Virgin Islands.
+Crime: U.S. citizens are not specifically targeted for crime in the British Virgin Islands.
 However, crimes of opportunity such as petty larceny, burglary, automobile break-ins; as well as incidents of violent crime, such as murder, sexual assault, robbery, shootings, and drug related crimes do occasionally occur.
-As you would in any major metropolitan area of the U.S., use the below personal security measures while traveling:
+As you would in any major metropolitan area of the United States, use the below personal security measures while traveling:

 Victims of Crime: Report crimes to the local police at 999 and contact the U.S. Embassy at (246) 227-4000.